-Root Canal Therapy in Northridge and Manhattan Beach
+Root Canal Therapy in Woodland Hills and Manhattan Beach

 When patients call us and are experiencing a dental emergency, an infected root canal is often the culprit.
 Pain from a root canal infection can pop up quickly, without any other warning signs, and suddenly interrupt your life.